Color block of green and pink

 5 Reasons You Need Branding, Even If You Don't Need More Customers

-Your brand identity is all of those fun things that people love to obsess over and it's what creatively aligns your strategy into visuals.
+Your brand identity is all of those fun things that people love to obsess over and it's what creatively translates your strategy into visuals.

 Your brand identity includes:

-The reason your brand strategy MUST come before all of these is because your brand identity should reflect your brand strategy, so that the correct feelings and perceptions are created by your audience!
+The reason your brand strategy MUST come before all of these is that your brand identity should reflect your brand strategy, so that the correct feelings and perceptions are created by your audience!

 • Brand strategy = a shirt and pair of pants that make up the foundation of your outfit